compactmatterlab/active-filament-networks/2024/Readme.txt

 Line 9:
 - Iteration ID: This string must match the value from the model.
 Line 10:
 - Number of annuli: This defines the number of concentric rings (annuli) that will be used for the spatial analysis.
 The spatial analysis determines, for each filament, how many same-type and other-type filaments are located in each of the annuli around each filament and averages this data across the entire simulation space.
-Each annulus is 2.5 um in diameter.
 It is suggested to start with a value of 20 annuli.